ioof-holdings/redux-dynostore/packages/redux-dynostore-core/README.md

 #### Options

 `dynamicReducers` accepts options to modify it's behaviour.
-Default options can be overriden when creating the `dynamicReducers` enhancer:
+Default options can be overridden when creating the `dynamicReducers` enhancer:

 ```javascript
 import dynostore, { dynamicReducers } from '@redux-dynostore/core'